 Fall Elopement and Picnic at Red River Gorge in Kentucky

 Kyle and Karina decided to plan their intimate elopement at Red River Gorge in Kentucky.
 This elopement spot held so much meaning because Kentucky is Karina’s home state.
-Imagine sharing such a special place with the love of your life, while exchanging wedding vows, and surrounded by some gorgeous fall foliage.
+Imagine sharing such a special place with the love of your life, while exchanging wedding vows, and being surrounded by some gorgeous fall foliage.

 Your elopement adventure doesn’t have to be somewhere extravagant.
 Sometimes planning an elopement in your home state can be the best decision.
 Explore our elopement vendors to start planning your wedding day.

-Planning Your Elopement at Red River Gorge
+Planning Your Elopement at Red River Gorge: Permits?

 If you’re planning a Red River Gorge elopement adventure, then you should know that it’s part of Daniel Boone National Forest.
 Permit information is handled by the Cumberland Ranger District.
-If you’re wedding party is under 75 people, then you currently don’t need to pay a permit fee or acquire insurance.
+If your wedding party is under 75 people, then you currently don’t need to pay a permit fee or acquire insurance.
 However, this can change at any point.
 It’s important to check the park’s website for the latest permit information.

 “A special use permit was not required for photographers who do not bring in any outside sets/props and do not hinder access by visitors more than normal visitor photography would, but this is subject to change as the forest service evaluates the impact on the land.
 You can learn more about permitting here.